yemifatodu/SHOPPERS-TREND/README.md

 **_Customer Behavior Analysis_**:

-To nalyze customer behavior patterns related to payment methods, such as preferred payment methods for different product categories, average transaction values per payment method, and frequency of usage.
+To analyze customer behavior patterns related to payment methods, such as preferred payment methods for different product categories, average transaction values per payment method, and frequency of usage.

 **_Payment Security and Convenience_**: